League Advisory Board

 Suzanne Lacey is Superintendent of Talladega County Schools, and has served as a teacher, assistant principal, principal, Elementary/Federal Programs Coordinator, Director of Personnel and Deputy Superintendent in Talladega County Schools prior to being appointed Superintendent in 2008.
 Suzanne holds membership with School Superintendents of Alabama (SSA) where she served as president during the 2015-2016 year and is past president of both the Association for Supervision and Curriculum Development (ASCD) and the Council for Leaders in Alabama Schools (CLAS).
 She is also a member of Leadership Alabama Class XX.
 Suzanne serves on the Board of Directors for HIPPY, Ritz Theatre, Easter Seals, and Sylacauga Alliance for Family Enhancement (SAFE).
 Suzanne holds a Bachelor of Science degree in elementary education from Auburn University, a Master’s of Science and Educational Specialist degrees in elementary education and school administration from the University of Montevallo, and a Doctorate in Educational Leadership from Samford University.

-Michael is Superintendent of the Mineola School District, a suburb of NYC.
+Michael is Superintendent of the Mineola School District, a suburb of New York City.
 Mike began his career as a social studies teacher in NYC.
 While teaching he earned his doctorate from Columbia University and accepted an administrative position with Mineola in 1999.
 He believes strongly in the district’s mission to inspire students to become lifelong learners that exhibit strength of character and contribute positively to a global society.
-During his 18 years with the district, he has been a big proponent of using technology to engage students in rigorous content.
+During his more than 18 years with the district, he has been a big proponent of using technology to engage students in rigorous content.
 Mike has also been instrumental in creating a platform to assess student learning using electronic portfolios and digital badges.
 He even coded his own digital portfolio.
-All five schools in Mineola have been recognized as Apple distinguished schools.
+All five schools in Mineola are recognized as Apple Distinguished Schools.